-ROCKET DESIGN AND CONSTRUCTION.
+ROCKET DESIGN AND CONSTRUCTION

 First and foremost, read the Model Rocket Safety Code of the NAR, and the Team America rules, very carefully.
 These answer many questions about what is allowable and what is not.
 We have been asked many questions of interpretation, and have provided answers both individually and via the FAQ on the website.
 If you are in doubt about your design's compliance with our rules, it is better to ask us early than to find out at the fly-off that what you did is not allowable.
-Remember that your rocket cannot weigh more than 1000 grams at liftoff (with egg and rocket engines), or contain more than 80.0 Newton-seconds of total impulse in total in all of its rocket engines.
+Remember that your rocket cannot weigh more than 650 grams at liftoff (with eggs and rocket engine or engines) or have more than 80 Newton-seconds of total impulse in all of its rocket engines put together.